rehierl/node-tree-outliner/1-3-0-sequences/_todo.md

 - translates directly into a hierarchy of sets of nodes

 ordered sequences
-- a tree's node order -vs- the traversal's node/visit order
+- a tree's node order -vs- a traversal's node/visit/enter order
-- the traversal's visit order -vs- the traversal's enter order
 - proof that: node order <-> visit order <-> enter order
-- the issue: a node is a single unit - i.e. enter vs. exit
+- the issue: a node is a single unit - vs. enter and exit events

 properties of (s in S)
 - all sequences have the same order